Koolhoven F.K.42: Design

 The empennage was conventional, with the straight-tapered tailplane mounted on top of the fuselage and braced from below with a single strut on each side.
 The elevators were unbalanced.
 The fin was triangular and the rudder, again unbalanced and straight-edged, extended down to the keel through an elevator cut-out.
 The FK.42 had fixed tailskid landing gear with a large track of 3.05 m.
 The mainwheels were hinged on faired V-struts from the lower fuselage longerons and had long, vertical shock absorber struts to the forward spars at the top of the wing struts, strengthened there by two more short struts per side to the upper fuselage.

 Operational history

 The date of the FK.42's first flight is not known but it was registered on 5 June 1929 in the company name.
-Both the FK.42 and the larger, three-seat FK.41 were at the International Light Plane Meeting held in Rotterdam between 27–30 June 1929, where Frederick Koolhoven certainly flew the FK.41.
+Both the FK.42 and the larger, three-seat FK.41 were at the International Light Plane Meeting held in Rotterdam between 27 and 30 June 1929, where Frederick Koolhoven certainly flew the FK.41.
 Koolhoven, a cautious pilot, found the new trainer reassuring to fly and he took it to several other aircraft meetings.
 Despite the publicity, no sales were made and only one FK.42 was built.
 It remained with Koolhoven until February 1932, when it was re-registered to W. de Heer at Rotterdam.
 It was lost in a crash on 7 July 1932.